 Co-Chairs: N Mkhondo; D Goldberg

-Co-Chairs: E Mohr-Holland; D Mudzengi
+Co-Chairs: D Mudzengi

 The Executive Committee is responsible for ensuring the achievement of the Think Tank’s vision, mission and mandate.